gitlabhq/omnibus-gitlab/doc/manual_install.md

 NOTE:
 If you are installing for the first time, you have to pass the `EXTERNAL_URL="<GitLab URL>"` variable to set your preferred domain name.
-Installation will automatically configure and start GitLab at that URL.
+Installation automatically configures and starts GitLab at that URL.
 Enabling HTTPS requires [additional configuration](settings/nginx.md#enable-https) to specify the certificates.

 ## Browse to the hostname and login

-On your first visit, you'll be redirected to a password reset screen.
-Provide the password for the initial administrator account and you will be redirected back to the login screen.
+On your first visit, you are redirected to a password reset screen.
+Provide the password for the initial administrator account and you are redirected back to the login screen.
 Use the default account's username `root` to log in.

 See our [documentation for detailed instructions on installing and configuration](installation/index.md#installation-and-configuration).